yazeedb/yazeedb.com/content/pages/about.md

 template: 'page'
 ---

-I create content for developers who want a deep understanding of their tools.
+I create motivational and educational content for developers, hoping to inspire and teach with a deep understanding.

-This understanding should enable them to explain what they learned to a coworker, customer, parent, or even a five-year-old.

-You won’t find half-baked explanations or hand waving here.
-Everything is broken down using clear language, not with an intent to memorize–but to deeply understand.

-I'm currently focusing on JavaScript, TypeScript, and React, and hope to bring great value to you.
+I mainly focus on web technologies–currently JavaScript, TypeScript, and React.

-For inquiries, feel free to email me at [ybzadough@gmail.com](), or message me [on Twitter](https://www.twitter.com/yazeedBee).
+For inquiries please email [ybzadough@gmail.com](), or message me [on Twitter](https://www.twitter.com/yazeedBee).
 Look forward to hearing from you!

 ### More Links